Interactive Public Art Map

 The Downtown Greenway offers an opportunity to experience beautiful scenery, as well as beautiful art.
 Venture through the Downtown Greenway and take in some of the creativity that Greensboro has to offer.

 A ½-mile section of the Downtown Greenway is now open and includes Five Points and Morehead Park.
 Five Points begins at South Eugene Street and West Bragg Street and runs west to Freeman Mill Road and West Lee Street.
 Morehead Park continues on the north side of West Lee Street and runs along the east side of Freeman Mill Road to Spring Garden Street.
 In April 2013, the section along Smith Street between North Eugene and Spring Streets opened.
 Eventually this section will continue west to Prescott Street along the south side of Smith and will continue north along Eugene and east along Fisher to Greene Street.

 Can’t wait to walk/run/bike the Downtown Greenway loop?
 You can enjoy it now even while under construction — just look for these signs.
-There are many ways to find out about the route: look for the map in Center City Park, look for maps along the route, or click here and download the map.
+Click here and download the map — and get moving!

 Downtown Greenway Map

 The Downtown Greenway will run 4 miles around the Downtown Greenway Community, passing neighborhoods, community gathering places, and historic sites.

 The Downtown Greenway will run 4 miles around Greensboro’s center city, passing through more than a dozen neighborhoods.
 This urban greenway includes stretches through park-like green spaces, along the path of old railway tracks, and safely alongside city streets and sidewalks.